Diabetes Mellitus Type 2 In Children

 - Fasting plasma glucose test: After your child has fasted for 8 hours, his blood sugar level is tested.

 - Oral glucose tolerance test: After your child has fasted for 8 hours, his blood sugar level is tested.
 He is then given a glucose drink.
 His blood sugar level is checked after 1 hour and again after 2 hours.
-Caregivers look at how much his blood sugar level increases from the first check.
+Healthcare providers look at how much his blood sugar level increases from the first check.

 - A1c test: This blood test shows the average amount of sugar in your child's blood over the past 2 to 3 months.